Newman College, Thodupuzha

 Newman College is a Syro Malabar Catholic institution of higher education in Thodupuzha, Kerala, India, administered by the Diocese of Kothamangalam.
-It is a leading college in the Idukki District, with over 2000 students, 66 teaching staff, and 36 non-teaching staff.
+It is a college in the Idukki District, with over 2000 students, 66 teaching staff, and 36 non-teaching staff.
 The college ranked 78 in All India Ranking published by National Institutional Ranking Framework during 2019.
 It is named after St. John Henry Newman.

 Controversies

 The college is best known internationally for an incident in 2010.
 On 4 July 2010 Professor T J Joseph was attacked and had his arm severed by Islamic radicals claiming that a punctuation exercise he had set in an examination was insulting to Islam.
 Though the college raised 600,000 rupees for his medical care, he was on 4 September dismissed from the college's employment on the grounds that he had "hurt the feelings of a community" and caused a "loss of goodwill to the Church".
+He was reinstated in 2014.